fireproof-storage/fp-website/pages/join.md

 * Metered services like index, replicate, monitor, and user management
 * Developer dashboard for monitoring Fireproof databases and tracking query history
-* Invite anyone from your team for free, as long as you are willing to sponsor thier metered usage

 ### Enterprise support